FranciscoFerreiraT/WoW-Addons/README.md

 1. Download the `AdventureDiary` folder.
 2. Place it in your World of Warcraft `Interface/AddOns` directory.
 3. Enable the addon in-game.
-4. Write /run DiaryFrame:Show() in game chat to open the diary.
+4. Write `/run DiaryFrame:Show()` in game chat to open the diary.
 5. Type your adventures in the text field and press "Save" to record your entry.
 6. Press the "Capture" button to take a screenshot.
-7. Press the "View entries" button to print all entries saved in the game console
+7. Press the "View entries" button to print all entries saved in the game console.

 ### Addon 2: MythicKeyManager